cfbastarz/SingularityRecipe/README.md

 ## Packages instalation

-At this point, your needs may be different.
+At this point, your requirements may be different.
 Install everything you need at this point.

 ```bash
 apt install build-essential